51Degrees/documentation/src/features/customelements.md

 # Introduction

-The @Pipeline has been designed as an extensible hierarchy of functionality.
-This is all publicly accessible, which allows 3rd party developers to create custom @flowelements, focusing on their core business logic while gaining the features of the @Pipeline such as
+The @Pipeline has been designed as an extensible hierarchy of functionality and is fully publicly accessible.
+This allows 3rd party developers to create custom @flowelements which focus on their core business logic, whilst also benefiting from the features of the @Pipeline - such as
-@buildfromconfiguration, @automaticdataupdates, @resultcaching, @webintegration, etc.
+@buildfromconfiguration, @automaticdatafileupdates, @resultcaching, @webintegration, etc.

 # Choosing the Right Classes to Extend